-The British public have had another story to sink their teeth into this week: the engagement announcement of Prince Harry and actress Meghan Markle.
+The British public has had another story to sink their teeth into this week: the engagement announcement of Prince Harry and actress Meghan Markle.
 Even those Brits with the stiff upper lips that avoid talking about it have become swept up in the media frenzy currently happening right now.

 With live minute-by-minute updates and Twitter and Instagram awash with millions of people sending out their congratulations, there is really only one question at Gibson Hall.
 Where will they get married?
-With thousands of wedding venues London has to offer, will they choose the same route as Will and Kate or do it in true Prince Harry style and choose something less traditional?
+With thousands of wedding venues London has to offer, will they choose the same route as Will and Kate or do it in true Prince Harry-style and choose something less traditional?

 There are other questions, of course.

 Like, what shoes will Meghan wear?
 Will she stay true to her star-studded wardrobe and choose a pair of Louboutin’s or stay with her favourite shoe designer Sarah Flint?
 And what about the wedding dress?
 Will she choose something low-key or go for a Hollywood fashion favourite like Vivienne Westwood?
 There are other things to think about too, like wedding jewellery.
 Kensington Parker have designed bespoke pieces for weddings before, so will Prince Harry be knocking on their door and requesting one-time design cufflinks for his big day?